Aydin Önaç: St Olave's Grammar School

 On 19 October 2017 the new chair of governors, Paul Wright, announced that the head teacher had been suspended "without prejudice" while an inquiry ("in respect of concerns that have been raised over recent weeks") by the London Borough of Bromley took place.
 Parents who supported the head and his methods, and described themselves as the "silent majority", used the annual general meeting of the school's parents' association in early November to campaign for Önaç's reinstatement, but the following week, on 17 November, the school announced Önaç would be leaving the school in December 2017, "for personal reasons".
 Freedom of Information requests revealed that 72 students had been forced out of the school during their A-level studies since Önaç became head in the 2010–2011 academic year.

 The report of Bromley council's independent inquiry, led by educationalist Christine Whatford, was published in July 2018, and accused St Olave's of illegally treating its students as "collateral damage" in the pursuit of its own interests.
 It called for a root and branch makeover at the school after exposing multiple cases of maladministration, and urged the school to scrap its policy of restricting access to the upper sixth form.
 The report also questioned Önaç's claims that he did not know the exclusions were potentially illegal, and criticised the school's financial management.
 The report also investigated suggestions of bullying, and in particular that Önaç had forced governors from the governing board via a reconstitution, in which five governors who disagreed with him were removed.
 The report concluded "that is a view with which the investigator concurs."

+On 11-14 September 2023 a Teaching Regulation Agency teacher misconduct hearing was held regarding Önaç's tenure at St Olave's. Önaç admitted to acting against government guidelines and Section 434 of the Education Act in excluding students from entering sixth form, but denied allegations of misconduct.
+The panel found Önaç was guilty of serious misconduct "which fell significantly short of the standards expected of the profession", amounting to "unacceptable professional conduct".
+The panel decided not to recommend a prohibition order against teaching, which was affirmed by the Secretary of State.